estate planning for wealthy individuals estate planning for wealthy individuals

 Utilizing Lifetime Gifts

 Lifetime gifts form another segment of the estate planning toolkit.
-By transferring portions of their wealth during their lifetime, high-net-worth individuals can reduce the size of their estate and thus, the potential estate tax liability.
+By transferring portions of their wealth during their lifetime, high-net-worth individuals can reduce the size of their estate and, thus, the potential estate tax liability.
 Through the annual gift tax exemption, an individual may gift a specific amount per recipient each year without attracting gift or estate taxes.

 Moreover, lifetime giving provides an opportunity to witness beneficiaries utilizing and enjoying the gifted assets.
-It also allows for education and guidance on wealth management for younger beneficiaries, thereby easing them into taking on the mantle of maintaining and growing the family wealth.
+It also allows for education and guidance on wealth management for younger beneficiaries, thereby easing them into taking on the mantle of maintaining and growing family wealth.

 Investments and Insurance in Estate Planning

 A well-diversified investment portfolio forms a cornerstone of estate planning.
 It seeks to continually grow wealth, compensate for inflation, and provide for future generations.
-This investment strategy would typically encompass a balanced mix of equities, bonds, real estate, and other asset classes, tailored to one’s risk tolerance and time horizon.
+This investment strategy would typically encompass a balanced mix of equities, bonds, real estate, and other asset classes tailored to one’s risk tolerance and time horizon.

 Insurance products also play a significant role.
 Life insurance policies offer immediate liquidity upon the policyholder’s death, providing funds to cover estate taxes, pay off debts, or support beneficiaries.
 They’re often coordinated with trust structures for greater efficiency and to further lessen tax burdens.